 - Self-employed workers and workers in the gig economy eligibility for unemployment compensation (p2)

 - Unemployment benefits for workers in the performing arts and other industries that were about to start new contracts and had them canceled due to the COVID-19 outbreak (p3)

-- The governor announced a waiver of the one week waiting period to receive unemployment insurance, retroactive for claims filed up to March 8.
+- Washington’s governor announced a waiver of the one week waiting period to receive unemployment insurance, retroactive for claims filed up to March 8.

 - The webinar, Navigating State Unemployment in a Pandemic: Standby, Partial Work, and Shared Work via the Seattle Chamber of Commerce, covers information both for employers and employees.
 (Note the presentation starts at the 28 min mark).

-Rent: Washington state has put a stop on residential evictions for 30 days.
-In Seattle this includes no late fees or other charges for late payment of rent.
+Rent: Washington state has put a stop on residential evictions through June 4th.
+In Seattle this includes late fees or other charges for late payment of rent.
 A similar moratorium on commercial evictions for small businesses and nonprofits has been ordered as well.

-Utilities: Seattle Public Utilities and Seattle City Light will keep utility services on and customers can request a deferred payment plan.
-Many other cities and utilities have also similar plans and the state has requested utilities don’t shut off your water, electricity or other utilities for non-payment if you’re out of work.
+Utilities: Seattle Public Utilities and Seattle City Light – Utilities Discount Plan.
+Customers can request a deferred payment plan or apply for a utilities discount.
+Many other cities and utilities have similar plans.
+Washington state has requested that utilities don’t shut off your water, electricity or other utilities for non-payment if you’re out of work.

 Childcare: This Seattle/King County Resource Guide summarizes available child care options (p.8).

 Food or other supplies dropped off at your front door: you can request aid from the Request Mutual Aid Support Group.
 You can also volunteer there.

 Health & Healthcare: Find info on personal and public health, healthcare and insurance on our Staying Health & Safe page.

 - United Way of King County has resources on food, legal services, job resources, bills and more.